UzerTekton/AutoPosChair/README.md

 <img src="images/20250227-Technical.png" width=40%>

-- Made with Udon Graph in Unity 2022.3.22f1 with VRChat SDK Worlds 3.7.5
+- Starting with version 2.0.0 it has been completely rewritten in U#.
+In previous versions 1.x.x it was in Udon Graph.
-- The underlying principle is similar to UdonCalibratingChairs 4.0 by Superbstingray, but with a completely new algorithm and calibration process.
+- The underlying principle is inspired by UdonCalibratingChairs 4.0 by Superbstingray, but with a completely new algorithm and calibration process.
 - The basic idea is adjusting the position of the StationEnter, so that the avatar looks like it is sitting correctly while inside the VRC Station.
-- The transform calculation is based on the front edge of the chair.
-  - The script estimates there the chair edge should be by taking into account an assumed thigh thickness ratio and overhang ratio in relation to the UpperLeg bones lengths.
-The default ratios are tested to look correct for most avatars.
+- The calibration method is done in several steps:
+  - Calculate the location of a spot behind the upper knee that looks correct when placed at the chair edge.
+This is done using a overhang ratio (how much to move back) and thigh thickness ratio (how much to move down) in relation to the leg bones.
+The default ratios are decided by trial and error using a number of different avatars.
+  - Calculate the vector from this position to the chair edge, i.e. the movement vector required to move the knee-upper-back to the chair edge.
+  - This vector is then used to move the `StationEnter`.
-  - The transform method keeps the player perfectly centered from left to right (i.e. no X axis or sideways movement).
+    - Note the local X position is kept at `0` to keep the player perfectly centered from left to right.
+    - Movement calculations are done in the local space of `AutoPosChair` for performance reasons:
+      - To avoid extra calculations to jump between local spaces.
+      - To optimize Unity position processing by not going through world space.
+    - The vector is then used to calculate the target position, which is then passed to the smooth adjust loops that uses SpringDamp (see my other GitHub repo) for smooth movement.
+The Udon implementation of Unity's `Mathf.SmoothDamp` is completely botched because Udon apperantly cannot do `ref` variables correctly in externs, and there is no indication the devs are fixing this soon.
+However this gives opportunity for a new and better smoothing code.
-- Calibration cycles loop until the transform is completed within a tolerance distance, with a safety timeout period (default 10 seconds).
+- Calibration is looped at a specific frequency until the vector is small enough, meaning the knee point has reached the chair edge within a tolerance distance.
+Or if it takes too long, there is a safety timeout period.
-- The calibration only runs when someone sits down, so there is minimal performance impact, even with a large number of chairs.
+- The script is event and custom event based, meaning there are no `Update()` loops running unnecessarily at all times.
+The script only runs when someone sits down, so there is minimal performance impact, even with a large number of chairs.
+- The only network usage is a manually synced `Vector3` only when the sitting player has finished their own calibrations, they will sync the final position to other player to be used to move the station locally.
-- The only network usage is one final sync of the final position fired by the sitting down player when their own calibration is completed.
-This allows late joiners to use the most accurate results from the owner (who had already completed calibration prior), and for avatars beyond the culling distance to update position correctly using owner's data, because Udon cannot detect whether an avatar is culled (by culling distance), and calibrating with a culled avatar will create inaccurate results.
+  - This allows late joiners to use the most accurate results from the owner (who had already completed calibration prior)
+  - This allows avatars beyond the culling distance will eventually update the position correctly using the sitting player's calibration results.
+This mitigates the problems of Udon not able to detect whether an avatar is culled (by culling distance or otherwise), and calibrating with a culled avatar creating inaccurate results.
   - The alternative strategy of doing everything locally (such as the case of UCC 4.0) requires waiting for the remote player to get within a certain range before calibrating.
 However, there is no way in Udon to tell whether an avatar is culled, nor detect the culling distance settings.
-Because the culling distance can vary from player to player, if we were to simply assume a calibration range for everyone, it is very easy to have calibrations done on a culled avatar, or have unculled avatar in the distance waiting for calibration while looking weird.
+Because the culling distance can vary from player to player, we cannot simply assume any specific calibration range that works for everyone.
+Using this strategy it is very easy to have calibrations done on a culled avatar, or have unculled avatar in the distance waiting for calibration while looking weird.
   - This script would instead calibrate remote players regardless of distance, and have the final correct position synced to everyone by the person sitting down, who should always have the most accurate avatar model for calibration and unaffected by any culling.
 This will ensure even the culled avatars have the correct position, and no avatar is left uncalibrated in the distance.
-  - Since it is only one Vector3 variable, synced only one time per sitting down (or adjusting heights etc.), the network usage is minimal and inconsequential in the grand scheme of things.
+  - Since it is only one variable synced only one time at calibration complete, the network usage is absolutely minimal and inconsequential in the grand scheme of things.
 - The script reacts to avatar changes and avatar eye height changes while being seated, and restarts calibration automatically.
-- The script uses a fallback method for strange avatars that do not have conventional bone structures or are grossly over-sized, and puts them directly on top the chair (like a plushie) to look correct.
-Try using VRCat or VRRat.
+- The script uses a fallback method for generic (and some humanoid) avatars that do not have conventional bone structures or are grossly over-sized, by making them sit (stand) directly on top the chair (like a plushie) to look correct.
+You can try this with the official avatars VRCat or VRRat.
-- Some functions such as disabling tooltip and VR fix for rotated stations are based on UCC 4.0 by Superbstingray.
-- The Prefab is designed based on a typical dining chair with an IRL seating height of 50 cm from the floor, and the VRChat assumption of the player collider being a 40 cm diameter 165 cm tall capsule.
+- The prefab is designed based on a typical dining chair with an IRL seating height of 50 cm from the floor, and the VRChat assumption of the player collider being a 40 cm diameter 165 cm tall capsule.
 The 40 x 40 x 10 cm box is optimal for visual legibility and clickability from all view angles.
 In other words, the Prefab conforms to the same assumptions of the default VRChat animations and poses, and is designed to be user-friendly.
-- Proximity checking uses a sphere collider for realism and performance reasons.
-The default radius is 2 m measured at eye level (correspondingly 1 m above the seating surface, or 1.5 m from the floor).
-Beware that this radius could be affected by scaling.
+- Proximity checking is no longer needed as part of this project because VRChat has fixed the infinite-distance-interaction bug.
-- A simple usage example can be found in the Examples folder.
+- A usage example can be found in the `Examples` folder.
 It shows the recommended structure for making your own chair.
-The AutoPosChair Prefab doesn't need the Examples folder to function, you can safely delete the folder to save space.
+The main `AutoPosChair` prefab doesn't need the `Examples` folder to function, you can safely delete the `Examples` folder to save space.
-- By default "Can use station from station" is turned off.
-This is because there is currently a bug with VRC Station when entering station from another station, the camera view angle limits will be messed up.
+- There is currently a bug with VRC Station when entering station from another station, the camera view angle limits will be messed up.
 This is a bug of the VRC component itself and can only be fixed by VRChat devs.
+However you can avoid this bug by going to the VRC Station in the prefeb and untick "Can use station from station".
+This option is left untouched for future-proofing reasons.

 ------------------------------------------------------------------------

 ### Version history

+#### AutoPosChair 2.0.0

+2026-03-28

+- Complete rewritten and optimized in U#.
+- Removed proximity detection because VRChat has fixed their infinite range interaction bug.
+- Removed codes hiding the "press w" tooltip because the latest SDK VRC Station has added a built-in timeout.
+- Replaced usage of Unity's SmoothDamp with our own SpringDamp (see my other GitHub repo), because of the Udon bug of not able to handle `ref` correctly in externs.
+- Added a boolean toggle for enabling/disabling debug log output.
+- Added custom inspector in Editor which can check for setup errors and offer to fix them automatically.
+- The `AutoPosChair` prefab has a new internal hierarchy and component structure.
+But the prefab itself should be a direct drop-in replacement for the old `AutoPosChair` prefab.

 #### AutoPosChair 1.1.1